pdxlocations/murltools/README.md

 ### Project Structure
 ```
-proto-decode/
+murltools/
-├── app.py                 # Flask application and decoder logic
+├── app.py                 # Flask application with encoder/decoder logic
 ├── decode.py             # Command-line interface
 ├── requirements.txt      # Python dependencies
 ├── templates/
-│   └── index.html       # Web interface template
+│   └── index.html       # Complete web interface with tabs
 └── README.md            # This file
 ```

 ### Dependencies
 - **Flask**: Web framework for the UI
-- **meshtastic**: Official Meshtastic Python library
+- **meshtastic**: Official Meshtastic Python library for protobuf definitions
-- **protobuf**: Google Protocol Buffers
+- **protobuf**: Google Protocol Buffers for message serialization
-- **cryptography**: For handling encryption-related functionality
+- **qrcode**: QR code generation library
+- **Pillow (PIL)**: Image processing for QR code generation and upload
+- **pyzbar**: QR code reading from uploaded images
+- **opencv-python**: Computer vision for QR code detection
+- **numpy**: Numerical operations for image processing

+## Key Features Highlights

+### 🔧 Load Settings Workflow
+One of the most powerful features is the **Load Settings** functionality:
+1. **Decode** any existing Meshtastic URL or QR code
+2. **Click** the "🔧 Load into Create URL" button
+3. **Automatically** switch to Create URL tab with form pre-populated
+4. **Edit** any settings (PSK, bandwidth, region, etc.)
+5. **Generate** new URL and QR code with your modifications

+This makes it easy to:
+- Clone and modify existing configurations
+- Fix incorrect settings in URLs
-- **protobuf-to-dict**: Convert protobuf messages to dictionaries
+- Convert between different channel setups
+- Create variations of working configurations

+### 🎯 Position Privacy Control
+- **32-bit precision**: ~0.5 cm accuracy (maximum)
+- **24-bit precision**: ~1.2 m accuracy (high)
+- **16-bit precision**: ~305 m accuracy (medium)
+- **8-bit precision**: ~78 km accuracy (low privacy impact)
+- **Lower bits**: Increasingly private but less precise

 ## Security Considerations

-This tool displays sensitive information including:
+**This tool handles sensitive information:**
-- Pre-shared keys (PSK) used for mesh encryption
+- **Pre-shared keys (PSK)**: Used for mesh encryption
-- Channel configurations that could be used to access networks
+- **Channel configurations**: Could provide network access
+- **Location precision**: Privacy implications

+**Important Guidelines:**
-**Important**: Only use this tool with channels you own or have permission to decode.
-Be careful when sharing decoded output as it may contain sensitive network credentials.
+- Only use with channels you own or have permission to access
+- Be careful sharing generated URLs/QR codes - they contain network credentials
+- Consider using lower position precision for privacy
+- Generated QR codes should be treated like passwords

+## Troubleshooting

+### Common Issues
+- **Bandwidth not loading**: Ensure you're using manual LoRa mode, not presets
+- **QR code not scanning**: Check image quality and format (PNG/JPEG)
+- **PSK format errors**: Use hex format (0x1234abcd) or base64 (AQIDBAUGBw==)
+- **Load Settings not working**: Check browser console for JavaScript errors

+### Debug Tips
+- Enable browser developer tools to see network requests
+- Check the Flask console for encoding/decoding errors
+- Use the command-line decoder for batch processing
+- Verify protobuf data with `--pretty` flag in CLI

 ## License

 This project is provided as-is for educational and development purposes.
-Please respect Meshtastic network operators and only decode channels you have permission to access.
+Please respect Meshtastic network operators and only access channels you have permission to use.

 ## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the decoder functionality.
+Contributions welcome!
+Areas for improvement:
+- Additional protobuf message types
+- Enhanced QR code recognition
+- Mobile-responsive improvements
+- Additional export formats
+- Batch processing features